High Blood Pressure (Hypertension)

 - Never use the stove or oven to heat the house.

 - Use a range hood fan or other kitchen exhaust fan.
-The best fans vent outside; a fan that is not vented outside keeps the poisons and moisture in the house.
+Idealy it will vent outside; fans that do not vent outside keep poisons and moisture in the house.

 - Install a carbon monoxide alarm.